MicrosoftDocs/win32/desktop-src/HyperV_v2/realizeplannedsystem-msvm-virtualsystemmanagementservice.md

 ---
-Description: 'Validates the configuration of a planned virtual machine and converts it to a realized virtual machine.' ms.assetid: 'bddbdc35-4603-45c3-96b4-04f445dbb3a6'
+Description: Validates the configuration of a planned virtual machine and converts it to a realized virtual machine. ms.assetid: bddbdc35-4603-45c3-96b4-04f445dbb3a6
-title: 'RealizePlannedSystem method of the Msvm\_VirtualSystemManagementService class'
+title: RealizePlannedSystem method of the Msvm\_VirtualSystemManagementService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RealizePlannedSystem method of the Msvm\_VirtualSystemManagementService class